WR-1

 The Whiteshell Reactor No. 1, or WR-1, was a Canadian research reactor located at AECL's Whiteshell Laboratories (WNRL) in Manitoba.
 Originally known as Organic-Cooled Deuterium-Reactor Experiment (OCDRE), it was built to test the concept of a CANDU-type reactor that replaced the heavy water coolant with an oil substance.
 This had a number of potential advantages in terms of cost and efficiency.

 The 60 MWth reactor was designed and built by Canadian General Electric for a cost of $14.5 million CAD.
 The construction started 1 November 1962.
 It achieved criticality on 1 November 1965 and full power in December 1965.
-An effort to commercialized the design began in 1971 but ended in 1973 when the heavy water cooled units became the standard.
+An effort to commercialize the design began in 1971 but ended in 1973 when the heavy water cooled units became the standard.
 From then on WR-1 operated at reduced power limits for irradiation experiments and heating the WNRE site.

 WR-1 was shut down for the last time on 17 May 1985, was defuelled, and As of 2013 is undergoing decommissioning scheduled to be completed in 2023.